kubeflow/website/content/en/docs/ibm/create-cluster.md

 ...
 ```

-Following are some flavors supported in the `us-south-3` zone with `vpc-gen2` worker node provider.
+Below are some examples of flavors supported in the `us-south-3` zone with `vpc-gen2` worker node provider:

 ```text
 $ ibmcloud ks flavors --zone us-south-3 --provider vpc-gen2